hogbergmarkus/snaps-backend/README.md

 search for the repository and click connect.

 Finally click "Deploy Branch".
 After it finished building my app opened and worked as expected.

+### Cloning and Forking

+If you want to clone or fork this project, you can do it from my [GitHub repository](https://github.com/hogbergmarkus/snaps-backend)

+Setting up a virtual environment is recommended first.

+**Cloning** the project means you are creating a local copy of the project on your own machine.

+This enables you to make changes without affecting the original repository.

+**Forking** it means you are creating a copy of the project on your own GitHub account,

+which gives you the ability to propose changes to the original project,

+or just developing your own modified version of it.

+Then you will need to reinstall the dependencies in the requirements.txt file using this command:

+- ```pip install -r requirements.txt```

+You will also need to set up your own environment variables